alejandroaisam/alejandroaisam.github.io/_publications/publications.md

 ### Working Papers

-- Aísa, A., González, B., Scholz, S., Weidmann, N.B. *Tracking the Evolution of Violent Tactics in Protest with Images*
+- Aísa, A., González, B., Scholz, S. & Weidmann, N.B. *Tracking the Evolution of Violent Tactics in Protest with Images*